 An Alternative to Drug-use

-Our purpose is to help to improve drug-users’ quality of life and address their sense of isolation and boredom through the use of cultural activities that are plausible and attainable.
+RADE support people struggling with their substance dependency and help them to improve their quality of life and address their sense of isolation and boredom through the use of cultural activities that are plausible and attainable.
 We believe that what is missing in the lives of many users is the belief that they have a capacity to contribute to society.

-- RADE works with people at all stages of drug-recovery.
+- RADE works with people at all stages of recovery from substance dependency.
 This ranges from those who are still active users of street drugs, to people who are on methadone medication only, to people with alcohol problems and people who have become drug/drink-free.

 - RADE works with the individual’s inherent creativity and uses it as a resource to promote positive change.